 Australia is now a country where pretty much most people grasp the vibe of what a Welcome to Country is.
 Our top sporting codes sometimes breed a tornado of alcohol-fuelled and gambling-driven pain, but on the issue of putting the very basic notion of traditional ownership before the voting bogan and helping them make sense of it, they’ve mostly done good.

 Of course, there’s still plenty of work to be done by elite sports clubs in ensuring indigenous athletes are not treated like chattel on a 19th Century cattle station or like chattel in any Australian prison between then and now.
 Our indigenous folk are the most incarcerated people on earth.
-I’ll let the pictures below tell the ironic story of how the first lands stolen on Wallumedegal Country are now being put to use.
+I’ll let the pictures below tell the ironic story of how the first lands stolen on Wallumedegal/Wallumettagal Country are now being put to use.
 Note the council signage refers to no usage or custodianship of the land.
 The lands encompassing the Field of Mars Grant kept the NSW Colony alive and supplied with fresh food and water in the 1790’s.
 At-least you might argue the Crown has been consistent in its use of these lands since it nicked it.

 For funsies, the British Crown acknowledged Native Title in New Zealand roundabout the mid-1800’s when it became apparent that they couldn’t just nick land as the locals had guns and numbers.
-Sovereignty would have to be negotiated and consent for the transfer of ownership of land would have to be sought.**
+Sovereignty would have to be negotiated and consent for the transfer of ownership of land would have to be sought.** This view challenges the standard view that Native Title in NZ emerged with the creation of the Waitangi Tribunal in 1975 as means of resolving Maori claims over British/Pakeha breaches of the treaty, go follow the asterisks for more info.

 To date, the more traditional and well-known understanding of Cook’s subjective state of mind in taking possession of half a continent was that his acts were more akin to an agent of Empire staking a claim in land for the purpose of establishing a prior claim against another colonial power.
 This is essentially true.

-But “EVERYONE was doing it” which apparently made it ok.
-There’s a remarkably similar psychology at play between a kid who smashes up a hotel room with his mates and an Empires that go around the planet laying claims on landmasses where other people live.
 Colonialism was our civilisational adolescence.
-De-colonialism is the path to civilisational adulthood or at-least something marginally better than scarcity-driven societies acting like savages against societies that lived in balance with their lands and waters and knew how to extract a surplus from both without resorting to war and theft against a neighbour or other co-habitant of the planet.
+De-colonialism is the path to civilisational adulthood or at-least something marginally better than scarcity-driven societies acting like savages against societies that we labeled as ‘savages’.
+Indigenous societies that lived in balance with their lands and waters, and knew how to extract a surplus from both without resorting to war and theft against a neighbour or other co-habitant of the planet.

 For the intervening 18 years between Cook taking possession and Governor Arthur Phillip assuming sovereignty of New South Wales on 26 January 1788, all those other colonial powers had a voice or opportunity to occupy these lands and waters.
 They didn’t.
 The British did.
 The people living here for 60,000 years didn’t have a voice and that’s… sorta what we’re trying to partially rectify with the enshrining of a constitutional mechanism to give them one.
 One that can’t be snatched away by conservative capriciousness.